pqrs-org/NoEjectDelay/README.md

 System requirements
 -------------------

-Mac OS X 10.7 or higher.
+Mac OS X 10.8 or higher.

 * If you require NoEjectDelay for Mac OS X 10.5, use NoEjectDelay 1.1.0.
 * If you require NoEjectDelay for Mac OS X 10.6, use NoEjectDelay 3.6.0.
+* If you require NoEjectDelay for Mac OS X 10.7, use NoEjectDelay 4.1.0.

 How to build